dojo/docs/dojox/editor/plugins/AutoSave.rst

 .. contents::
     :depth: 2

-Have you ever wanted to save your editing content at intervals so that you won't lost it by accident?
-This plug-in is for you.
+Have you ever wanted to save your editing content at intervals so that you won't lose it by accident?
+This plugin is for you.

 ========
 Features